InjectiveLabs/docs/source/includes/_metarpc.md

 # - InjectiveMetaRPC
 InjectiveMetaRPC defines the gRPC API of the Exchange Meta provider.
-Usage examples can be found [here](https://github.com/InjectiveLabs/sdk-python/tree/master/examples/exchange_client/meta_rpc).

 ## Ping